John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 ## Problem Statement

+Flooding in South Sudan results in significant loss of lives and livelihoods.
+Many existing flood prediction systems suffer from local data limitations, poor accuracy, or lack of actionable warnings.
+Machine Learning (ML) has demonstrated potential in flood prediction, as evidenced by studies such as Smith et al. (2020), Adebayo et al. (2019), and Zhou et al. (2021).
+However, region-specific datasets remain insufficient, false positive rates are high, and real-time integration is limited.

-This project aims to optimize a Neural Network and compare its performance against traditional Machine Learning algorithms.
-The goal is to identify the best-performing model for a multi-class classification task by experimenting with different hyperparameter configurations.
-Various optimization techniques, including optimizers, regularization methods, and early stopping mechanisms, were tested to enhance performance.
+This project addresses these gaps by developing a tailored ML-based flood prediction system for South Sudan.
+The goal is to optimize a Neural Network and compare its performance against traditional ML algorithms.
+The study involves experimenting with different hyperparameter configurations to identify the best-performing model for a multi-class classification task.
+Various optimization techniques, including different optimizers, regularization methods, and early stopping mechanisms, were applied to enhance performance.

 ## Findings